Bone Broth Guide (Recipe)

 I like to make the broth simple and salted, as stated above.
 It has a mellow, versatile flavor.
 For a richer flavor, roast the bones in the oven before covering with water and simmering.
 Also, you can add vegetables, vegetables scraps, or herbs of your choice along with the bones.
 Save those carrot peels and onion ends to throw into the pot - you're going to strain them out so it doesn't matter what they look like.
 Each one changes the flavor profile - use what you love to eat!

 As far as cooking time, the longer the better.
 You can make a faster broth and it will be great, but you'll get more nutrients the longer you cook.
 My goal is usually at least 8 hours.
 On the stovetop I'm most comfortable starting it first thing in the morning and letting it simmer all day, so I can check on it occasionally and add water or adjust the heat if needed.
 To make the most of your day, put the pot of ingredients together the night before and keep it in the refrigerator.
 Then you can place it right on the stove while the coffee is brewing.
 If I'm using a slow cooker, I'll let it simmer on low for 12-36 hours.
 With a lid on the slow cooker, the liquid rarely reduces much but check it every 8 hours or so anyway.
-For the instant pot, I choose the longest setting allowed and then let it release pressure on it's own - on mine that's 4 hours of cook time.
+For the instant pot, I choose the longest setting allowed and then let it release pressure on its own.

 What about quantities?
 There is no one right answer.
 With a really long cooking time, you can use fewer bones to get a nicely gelled product.
 If you want to speed it up, use more bones.
 In general, I like my pot to be half filled with bones.
 If you don't have a pot big enough to accommodate a whole bag of bones, it is fine to refreeze the portion you didn't use (assuming you thawed them safely in the first place).